SureshBatchu119/Sql-DataWareHouseProject/README.md

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designes as a portfolio project highlights industry best practices in data engineering and analytics.

 ----
+Project Overview
+This project involves:
+ 1.Data Architecture: Designing a Modern Data Warehouse using Medallion Architecture Bronze, Silver and Gold Layers.
+ 2. ETl pipeline: Extracting, transforming, and loading data from source systems into the warehouse.
+ 3. Data Modeling: Develoing fact and dimension tables optimised for analytical queries.
+ 4. Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

+ This repository is an excellent resource for professionals and students looking to showcase expertise in:
+ .SQL Development
+ .Data Architect
+ .Data Engineering
+ .ETL Pipeline Developer
+ .Data Modeling
+ .Data Analysis

+ Imortant Links & Tools:
+ Everything is for free!
+  .Datasets: Access to the project dataset(csv files).
+  .SQL server Express: Ligth weigth server for hosting your AQL datbase.
+  .SQL Server Management Studio (SSMS): GUI for managing and interacting with database.
+  .Git Repository: Set u a Github account and repository to manage, version, and collaborate on your code efficiently.
+  .DrawIO: Design data architecture, models, flows, and diagrams.
+  .Notion: All-in-one tool for project management and organisation.
+  .NotionProjectSteps: Access to ALL Project Phases and Tasks.

 ## project Requirements